AvolitesLtd/TitanManual/docs/system-settings/key-profiles.md

 ## Changing the Key Profile

 To quickly change the Key Profile, hold the <Keys.HardKey>Avo</Keys.HardKey> button and press
-\[Select Key Profile\].
-This changes the global Key Profile used for all handles, unless they have an individual Key Profile set as described below.
+<Keys.SoftKey>Select Key Profile</Keys.SoftKey>.
+This changes the global Key Profile used for all handles,
+unless they have an individual Key Profile set as described below.

 ## Individual Key Profiles for playbacks